Dreamerville/Mobile/Backend/Backend.md

 #### Decision

-We have decided to use [Backend Language] as the programming language for the retail mobile app's backend.
+We have decided to use Node.js as the backend language for the retail mobile app.

 #### Rationale

-1. Familiarity : Our development team has extensive experience with [Backend Language], which will accelerate development and reduce potential issues.

-2. Community and Ecosystem : [Backend Language] has a strong community and a wide range of libraries and frameworks that can streamline backend development.

-3. Scalability : [Backend Language] offers scalability options, allowing us to handle increased traffic and data as the app grows.

-4. Compatibility : [Backend Language] is compatible with our chosen database and other technology stacks.
+1. JavaScript Ecosystem: Node.js leverages the JavaScript ecosystem, allowing us to share code and resources between the backend and frontend, streamlining development.

+2. Asynchronous Programming: Node.js excels in handling concurrent requests, which is critical for a retail app with potentially high user traffic.

+3. NPM (Node Package Manager): NPM provides a vast library of pre-built packages, simplifying the integration of third-party services and tools.

+4. Scalability: Node.js allows for easy horizontal scalability, ensuring that the backend can accommodate increasing demand.

+5. Community Support: Node.js has a large and active community that can offer assistance and solutions to potential challenges.

 #### Consequences

--  Development Team Skills : We need to ensure that our development team is skilled in [Backend Language] to maximize productivity.

--  Maintenance : Ongoing maintenance and updates will require expertise in [Backend Language].

--  Compatibility : We must verify that [Backend Language] is compatible with the chosen database and other components of the system.
+- JavaScript Skill Requirement: Development teams need strong JavaScript expertise for backend development.

+- Dependency on NPM: While NPM provides a wealth of packages, careful management is required to avoid dependency conflicts.

+- Long-Term Maintenance: Node.js is known for frequent updates, necessitating long-term maintenance and updates to stay current.

+## Business Requirements Met

+- The decision aligns with the business requirements of providing a scalable, efficient, and JavaScript-based backend for the retail app.

+## User Needs Met

+- The decision meets user needs by ensuring a responsive and high-performance backend, enhancing the overall shopping experience.